hakonrossebo/ciq-layout-composer/README.md

 * Show the end-result in the simulator while editing
 * Generate code to include in your own app

 While this tool is fully usable now, the intention is to be able to deploy this to a web server, making it far more accessible to all Connect IC developers.
+Running in Docker should be a simple alternative to get started.

 I've used this as a way to learn React, Redux and Node development.
 I would appreciate feedback on ways to improve this codebase.